Banking Basics

 Besides a physical debit card, which you can order, Revolut gives you a permanent digital card when you open an account.
 You can instantly add it to Apple Pay or Google Pay and manage using the app.

-However, if one card is not enough for you, Revolut offers multiple single-use virtual cards for different needs.
+If one card is not enough for you, Revolut offers multiple virtual cards for different needs.
 You can use these disposable cards only for shopping online or other specific transactions.
 This way, you increase security when you spend with new merchants.

 Monzo virtual card